February 2020 - Breeding Season in the Serengeti

 Day 9 - Safari Day 5

-Today we game drive in Serengeti Ndutu area where the great migration animals are expected to be.
+Today we have a full day of game driving in the Ndutu area where the great migration animals are expected to be.
 We will have breakfast in camp and depart for the day with a lunch pack.
 We will have a full day on Safari and arrive at our accommodation late afternoon.
-Overnight at Ndutu Heritage Tented Camp.
-The accommodation here is similar to the Bush camp, complete glampling.

 Day 10 - Safari Day 6

-Today we will have a full day in Serengeti Ndutu Area, with an itinerary similar to the other days.
-Overnight at Ndutu Heritage Tented Camp.
+Today we have a 2nd full day in Ndutu Area, with an itinerary similar to the other days.

 Day 11 – Safari day 7

 Day 12 - Safari Day 8

 We will have an early breakfast before our descent into the Crater Gorge for an 8 hour crater tour.
 Ngorongoro Crater is the world’s largest “caldera”.
 It is dominated by cliffs which stand at 600 meters high, and dropping down to a wide open space of 246 sq km.
 The Ngorongoro Crater contains most animals of the Serengeti, and is the only place in Serengeti where there is the opportunity to see the near-extinct black Rhino.
 We will lunch in the Crater before we end our Safari here and return to Arusha.

 Prices include All national park fees, Safari vehicle 4 wheel drive, All nights at the lodges/camps on full board (Breakfast, Lunch, Dinner) Safari does not Include Tipping, Liquors, Items of a personal nature, anything beyond that mentioned above.
 The generally accepted rate of tipping is $15.00-$25.00US per person per day for the safari driver, also please leave something in the tip jar at each place we stay.

 Optional Extras: * Optional Balloon flight - expect to pay at least $560US per person.
 It is pretty awesome, imagine floating silently over the great migration.

 Prices will be quoted in US$ per person on the basis of the itinerary above.
 The price is valid unless additional government fees & levies are imposed.

 Our accommodation is excellent.
 It is not camping, more like “Glamping”

 Day 13 – St Judes